ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_en.md

 ## Overview

 The Ontology official TypeScript SDK is a comprehensive SDK which also supports JavaScript.
-Currently, it supports local wallet management, digital identity management, digital asset management, deployment and envoke for smart contract, and communication with the Ontology blockchain.
-The future will also support more functions and applications.
+Currently, it supports local wallet management, digital identity management, digital asset management, deploying and invoking smart contract as well as communicating with the Ontology blockchain.
+The TS SDK will also support more functions and applications in the future.

 ## Main Content